MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 1. From the **Cloud Shell** pane, run the following to deploy the **nginx** image from the Docker Hub:

     ```sh
-    kubectl create deployment nginx-deployment --image=nginx
+    kubectl create deployment whoami-deployment --image=truecharts/whoami
     ```

-    > **Note**: Make sure to use lower case letters when typing the name of the deployment (nginx-deployment)
+    > **Note**: Make sure to use lower case letters when typing the name of the deployment (whoami-deployment)

 1. From the **Cloud Shell** pane, run the following to verify that a Kubernetes pod has been created: